AbdulRehmanUDEL/RadioPulseDenoising/data/readme.md

+---
+# Test Data

-This folder contains data that can be used to test the trained networks.
+This folder contains data for testing the trained networks.

-PureSignals are CoREAS waveforms without any noise added to them.

-SigPlusNoise are waveforms with added noise.
+* **PureSignals**: These are simulated waveforms generated using the CoREAS software, with no added noise.
+* **SigPlusNoise**: These waveforms are a combination of CoREAS simulations and measured radio noise from the IceTop enhancement prototype station's antenna.

-Both wavefroms are processed and filtered in the [70 - 350] MHz band.
+Both waveform sets have been processed and filtered within the **[70 - 350] MHz** band.